material-components/material-components-ios/components/List/README.md

 ## List anatomy

-The following is a typical list anatomy diagram that applies to single-line, two-line, and three-line lists:
+The following is an anatomy diagram of a typical list that applies to single-line, two-line, and three-line lists:

 ![List anatomy diagram showing list, row, and list item content](docs/assets/list-content-anatomy.png)